ifmeorg/ifme/README.md

 rspec
 ```

-If you receive an error for having 'FATAL:  database "ifme_test" does not exist', run the following.
+If you receive an error for having `'FATAL:  database "ifme_test" does not exist'`, run the following.

 ```
 bin/rake db:create db:migrate RAILS_ENV=test
 ```

 ### Jasmine for JavaScript

-In a new terminal window, run `rake jasmine`
+In a new terminal window, run `rake jasmine`.

-To view the test results, go to `http://localhost:8888`
+To view the test results, go to `http://localhost:8888`.

 Committing Work
 ----------------